Serving Section 21

 Specialist Property Solicitors

-Regaining a property via Section 21 can be a difficult task for even the most experienced landlord.
-The rules and procedures are under constant review by successive governments, and a number of requirements must be met for the claim to be valid.
-Our expert property litigation team can ensure a claim is compliant and issue a Section 21 notice, removing the hassle of research and the risk of mistakes.
+Regaining a property via Section 21 was a difficult task for even the most experienced landlord.
+The rules and procedures for landlords are under constant review by successive governments, and as of 1st May, the route to repossession under section 21 has been removed by the Renters Rights Act.

-Together with our sister company DCBL, the UK’s leading eviction and high court enforcement provider, we can take your case from start to finish, allowing us to help landlords across England recover their property and arrears quickly and efficiently.
+Together with our sister company DCBL, the UK’s leading eviction and high court enforcement provider, we can take your case from start to finish, allowing us to help landlords across England navigate the new rules and recover their property and arrears quickly and efficiently through alternative routes to Section 21.

 Request a call back

-For any landlord’s looking to get ahead of the ban, DCB Legal can offer that assistance.
+For any landlord’s looking to navigate the new legislation, DCB Legal can offer that assistance.

 We take pride in delivering the best service to our clients.

-A Section 21 notice initiates the procedure for reclaiming ownership of a property once the tenancy agreement has expired.
-Unlike a Section 8, there does not need to be a specific reason to serve the notice, just that the fixed term of the of the tenancy has ended or during a rolling tenancy with no fixed end date.
-The procedure is set out in Section 21 of the Housing Act 1988.
+A Section 21 notice was the mechanism for reclaiming ownership of a property once the tenancy agreement had expired.
+Unlike a Section 8, there did not need to be a specific reason to serve the notice, just that the fixed term of the of the tenancy had ended or during a rolling tenancy with no fixed end date.
+The procedure was set out in Section 21 of the Housing Act 1988.

-When a landlord issues a section 21 notice to their tenant, they are required to give a notice period of two months for the tenant to vacate the property.
+When a landlord issued a section 21 notice to their tenant, they were required to give a notice period of two months for the tenant to vacate the property.

-What happens if a Section 21 Notice Expires?
+What happened when a Section 21 Notice Expires?

-If a tenant does not vacate after a Section 21 Notice has expired, then a possession order can be applied for in the county court.
-One of the benefits of using Section 21 is that the claim can be made for an accelerated possession order, meaning the claim is fast tracked through the county court process provided all the paperwork is correct and the tenant does not challenge the process.
+If a tenant did not vacate after a Section 21 Notice had expired, then a possession order could have beeen applied for in the county court.
+One of the benefits of using Section 21 was that the claim could be made for an accelerated possession order, meaning the claim was fast tracked through the county court process provided all the paperwork was correct and the tenant did not challenge the process.
+This process is no longer open to landlords, except for notices served before 30th April – in which case claims can still be brought until 31st July.

-Many issues can arise with a Section 21 Notice not being served correctly, a landlord’s responsibilities not being met, or missing key parts of the process leading to delays in the eviction process.
+With the introduction of the Renters Rights Act, many landlords are left in the dark as to how they can regain possession of their property.
 One of the key benefits of using DCB Legal is our specialist property team who offer unrivalled knowledge of both the court process and the practicalities of regaining your property through a High Court Writ of Possession.

-Landlords may face severe repercussions if they serve an invalid Section 21 notice.
+Landlords faced severe repercussions if they serve an invalid Section 21 notice.
 Landlords who fail to comply with the Housing Act 1988 may be subject to penalties or sanctions imposed by the court, in addition to significant delays and legal fees.
+For landlords who are still able to bring claims, contact DCB Legal today to ensure your claim does not face unnecessary delays.

 Can a Landlord rectify an invalid Section 21 Notice?

-A landlord has the ability to rectify errors and issue a fresh, legally valid Section 21 notice in certain situations.
-However, the landlord is obligated to fulfill all the legal prerequisites outlined in the Housing Act 1988 and as such, it is advisable to seek legal assistance in order to guarantee compliance.
+A landlord had the ability to rectify errors and issue a fresh, legally valid Section 21 notice in certain situations.
+After 30th April, this is no longer the case, any claim brought that is not valid will not be rectifiable.
+The landlord is obligated to fulfill all the legal prerequisites outlined in the Housing Act 1988 and as such, it is advisable to seek legal assistance in order to guarantee compliance.

 About DCB Legal